open-component-model/ocm/docs/ocm/plugins.md

 - **`hint`** *string*

-  A name hint of the described location used to recontruct a useful name for local blobs uploaded to a dedicated repository technology.
+  A name hint of the described location used to reconstruct a useful name for local blobs uploaded to a dedicated repository technology.

 - **`consumerId`** *map[string]string*